A Kiwi Guide To Packing For A New Zealand (Or Any Outdoor) Adventure Sweet As!

 We have such a wide network of walking trails, tracks and hikes available.
-The department of conservation also provides huts all over the country that hikers can stay in overnight.
-If you’re game, you could stay in an old shearers quarters, used for a century or more by the shearing teams that travel around from sheep station to sheep station shearing herds of sheep.
-Some of these places are so remote; it’s necessary to have this accommodation available for these workers.
-Many of these stations, Like New Zealand’s Braemar, in the South Island, also provide accommodation for people wishing to stay and eat in comfort, but who still want to experience the true essence of life for the people and wildlife in these stunning, remote regions.
+The Department of Conservation provides and maintains huts all over the country that hikers can stay in overnight.
+If you’re game, you could stay in an old shearers quarters, used for a century or more by the shearing teams that travel around from sheep station to sheep station shearing flocks of sheep.
+Some of these places are so remote that it’s necessary to have this accommodation available for the workers.
+Many of these stations, Like New Zealand’s Braemar, in the South Island, also provide accommodation for people wishing to stay and eat in comfort, but who still want to experience the true essence of life for the people living and working in these stunning remote regions.

-You’ll need sturdy comfortable boots, and preferably with New Zealand Merino socks, ok yeah that’s a plug, but it’s true!
+You’ll need sturdy comfortable boots, and preferably paired with New Zealand merino wool socks.
 New Zealand Merino can be worn for days, (not that you really need to), without that “camping body scent” and stays warm or cool through all seasons.
-I am a Merino convert – add a Possum sweater to the mix and you’re all set for a balmy New Zealand day or a chilly alpine night.
+I am a merino convert – add a possum sweater to the mix and you’re all set for a balmy New Zealand day or a chilly alpine night.

 Take some some trash bags with you.
 They are great for easy storage of anything damp, empty wrappers and/or anything else you want to keep separate from your other gear.
-If you decide to get really adventurous and try a river crossing, lining your pack with a large garbage bag ensures dry contents in the event of an involuntary dip in a forest stream, or a meadow framed, alpine rocky river bed.
+If you decide to get really adventurous and try a river crossing, lining your pack with a large garbage bag ensures dry contents in the event of an involuntary dip in an alpine rocky river.

 As a Kiwi kid growing up, we enjoyed picnic treats like chip and marmite sandwiches and hundreds and thousand bikkies (cookies in non Kiwi speak).
 If you’re here in the right season you can try whitebait fritters drizzled in lemon juice.
-Mmmmmm my mouth is watering just thinking about them!
 Take a good hearty lunch to eat while enjoying the magnificent views on top of one of our mountain plateaus or peaks, (or if you enjoy a nice evening tipple, a bottle of Central Otago Pinot Noir).

 Oh, and you may want to save a bite of your sandwich as an offering for the Taniwha, a mythical river dwelling creature from Maori folklore.
 The word is, they like Tim Tam biscuits and Pavlova (just kidding about the Pavlova).

-So there you have it – a short and sweet Kiwi’s packing list.
-If you are planning a Kiwi Outdoor Vacation want to know more about what to take on a New Zealand hiking, kayaking or biking adventure, check out our Hiking Tours page: what to see and what to bring from real kiwis, who have been showing visitors and adventure lovers the best spots in New Zealand since 1996.
+So there you have it – a short and sweet Kiwi packing list.
+If you are planning a Kiwi outdoor vacation and want to know more about what to take on a New Zealand hiking, kayaking or biking adventure, check out our Hiking Tours page: what to see and what to bring from real kiwis, who have been showing visitors and adventurers the best spots in New Zealand since 1996.